CalStott/cloud_computing/cloud_notes.md

   - Can deploy technologies in a matter of minutes to get through the development lifecycle more quickly
 - __Elasticity__
   - No over-provision of resources up front to handle peak levels of activity, can just provision the amount you need
-  - Resources can be scaled up or down instantly to suit business needs
+  - Resources can be scaled vertically (up or down) or horizontally (in or out) instantly to suit business needs.
+Vertical scaling is an increase in compute power e.g a more powerful computer whereas horizontal scaling is adding a second computer
 - __Global scale__
   - Expand to new geographic regions and deploy globally in minutes due to infrastructure across the world.
   - Can deploy in multiple physical locations
   - Applications closer in proximity to end users to reduce latency and improve their experience

 ### What are some potential pitfalls/disadvantages of using the cloud?
 - __Downtime and Reliability__